 6. Withdrawal

-Small creatine withdrawal effects could be felt when ceasing supplementation.
+Small creatine withdrawal effects could be felt when stopping supplementation.

-As the body starts producing its own creatine again, everything will normalise, and any feelings of fatigue will soon dissipate.
+As the body starts producing its own creatine again, everything will normalize, and any feelings of fatigue will soon dissipate.

 Loss of Muscle Mass – Fact or Fiction?